Year 1

 Autumn Term News

-We thoroughly enjoyed our class books, and the children have produced some excellent writing.
-In maths, the children have been developing their number knowledge and have loved exploring 2D shapes.
+We have thoroughly enjoyed our class books, and the children have produced some excellent writing.
+In maths, they have been developing their number knowledge and have loved exploring 3D shapes.

 What are we Learning?